 If a registered trade mark is allowed by its owner to become a generic term, it can lose its registered status.
 Words which are now generic terms in everyday use but which were originally registered trade marks include ‘escalator’, ‘linoleum’, and ‘gramophone’.

-When including trade marks in product literature, it is advisable for trade mark owners to identify them by using upper case lettering, bold font, italics, a different fonttype or quotation marks.
-It is also possible for ® to be used next to registered trade marks and ™ to be used next to registered or unregistered trade marks.
+When including trade marks on a website, in marketing materials, or product literature, it is advisable for trade mark owners to identify them by using upper case lettering, bold font, italics, a different font type, or quotation marks.
+Use of the symbol ® next to registered trade marks, and ™ next to registered or unregistered trade marks, is also recommended.
 Such measures ensure that the public immediately recognise particular words as trade marks.
-In addition to ensuring that they use their trade marks correctly, trade mark owners should also monitor use of their trade marks by third parties and take action if they become aware of misuse.
-We can advise on all aspects of trade mark use.